United States v. Robinson

 United States v.
 Robinson, 414 U.S. 218 (1973), was a case in which the United States Supreme Court held that "in the case of a lawful custodial arrest a full search of the person is not only an exception to the warrant requirement of the Fourth Amendment, but is also a reasonable search under that Amendment."

 Facts

-A Washington D.C.
-Metropolitan police officer stopped a 1965 Cadillac based on reliable information that the driver's operating license had been revoked.
+A Washington, D.C. police officer stopped a 1965 Cadillac based on reliable information that the driver's operating license had been revoked.
 All three occupants exited the car, and the officer arrested the driver, Robinson.
-(For purposes of the Court's opinion, it was assumed that Robinson's full-custody arrest was valid.)
-The officer proceeded to search Robinson, and felt a package whose contents the officer could not immediately identify.
-Upon removing the package—a crumpled cigarette packet—and opening it, the officer discovered "14 gelatin capsules of white powder" that turned out to be heroin.
+(For purposes of the Court's opinion, it was assumed that Robinson's full-custody arrest was valid, although there was some concern that the stop was pretextual .)
+The officer searched Robinson and felt a package in his coat.
+Upon removing the package, a crumpled cigarette packet, and opening it, the officer discovered "14 gelatin capsules of white powder" that were found to be heroin.